 For this reason, many brands and retailers have chosen to work to some of the strictest guidelines for vegan certification.
 This means that the concept of a product made from vegan materials goes beyond just the absence of animal-derived material such as leather, feathers and fur and warrants assurance that any chemicals used in the production of the product and its materials have not been derived from animal origin.
 In order to verify this, brands and retailers will need to implement a robust chemical management strategy within their supply chain, which includes specific testing to check that animal products have not been used.

-Ve-MAP helps brands and retailers to test, verify and certify vegan chemicals.
-Ve-MAP also provides the opportunity to build vegan chemical management systems which will influence manufacturers and suppliers further upstream in the supply chain.
+Chem-MAP® Vegan Verification helps brands and retailers to test, verify and certify vegan chemicals.
+Chem-MAP® provides the opportunity to build vegan chemical management systems which will influence manufacturers and suppliers further upstream in the supply chain.